- Future Now | Securing Digital Success 2018-2020

 - Staff Software Benefits

 Keeping you securely connected wherever you are.

 Zoom can be used for simple online meetings, local collaboration or screen sharing, large meetings, and broadcast webinars.
 The tool enables video, audio and screen share meetings to occur anytime, anywhere, with anyone.

 You can use personal computers, laptops, tablets, smartphones, or our fixed conference rooms to participate in Zoom meetings.
 Stay tuned, remember technology is about you.

 The update you have been waiting for!

-In response to concerns from users globally, Zoom has released their new update which they believe will set the video communications standards for the future.
-Zoom 5.0 will boost security and enhance confidentiality for all users, as well as improving the user experience through a number of new features for all student and staff Zoom users.
+In response to concerns from users globally, Zoom released their new update which they believe will set the video communications standards for the future.
+Zoom 5.0 boosts security and enhance confidentiality for all users, as well as improving the user experience through a number of new features for all student and staff Zoom users.